 When your grill has preheated, place the rib roast on the grate (with heat on either side, not underneath).
 Insert a remote thermometer probe into the thickest part of the roast, away from any bone or fat.
 Close the grill lid.

 Cook your grilled rib roast until the internal temperature reaches a point 5-10 degrees below the done temperature you're shooting for.

-A rib roast is best when cooked to rare, or medium rare.
+A rib roast is best when cooked to rare or medium rare.
 If you prefer it more done than that, remove it when the internal temperature reaches 145 degrees.
-There'll be just a slight hint of pinkness in the meat at that level of doneness.
+There will be just a hint of pinkness in the meat at that level of doneness.

 And now, it's time to serve your guests.